Plan Ahead: Weekly

 These materials include broadcast messages dealing with current or calendar events, or pressing issues.
 Also included are correlating lesson plans with worksheets, discussion generators, and follow-up activities for all academic areas.

 If you are planning to use the weekly or monthly themes, it's important to know that because this content addresses many calendar events, these topics may or may not fit within the theme you choose for any particular week.
-Consider setting aside one day per week to broadcast these special messages schoolwide (or use as classroom read-alouds), and then implement the corresponding lesson plan.
 These tools work really well for weekly advisory, character education, life skills, or enrichment classes.

 "I found the site extremely useful in relating the subject material to the students' lives.